sohnya/free-genai-bootcamp-2025/sentence-constructor/2. chat-gpt/README.md

 To make the comparison fair, I added a specific prompt to make sure the AI does not use existing chats as input context.

+### Other considerations

+I do not know enough Japanese to be able to validate that the sentence structure is correct.
+I think this is where humans would come in and create clear requirements around what the sentence structure looks like, and how to classify words into categories.

+I also believe that language learners are not necessarily going to be able to understand the sentence structure, and that it might be helpful to provide some guidance around the structure.

 ### Prompt iteration overview

 1. **Prompt-03**: Initial prompt setup with basic teaching assistant role and vocabulary table format.
 Included ICECREAM keyword feature for answer reveal.